Actifio/powershell/FAQ.md

-### I install the Certifcate when prompted but the next time I connect it prompts me again
+### I install the Certificate when prompted but the next time I connect it prompts me again

 When you install the Certificate it is issued to a specific hostname.
 In the example below it is *sa-sky*.
 This means when you login you need to use that name.
 If you instead specify the IP address, even if it resolves to that name, it will not match the name on the certificate.
 ```